EvansZhuang/Color-difference-detection-in-solar-cells/README.md

 according to the review comments, I can't disclose the complete code data, because some of them involve the following work, so we plan to wait for the paper to be accepted, and then I will fully disclose our code data.
-I believe you will also understand us, and enjoy the subscription.
+I believe you will also understand us, and welcome to star!
 I will disclose the data as soon as the paper is accepted.